yui/yui3/src/event-gestures/README.md

 Provides "gesturemovestart", "gesturemove" and "gesturemoveend" events, which can be used to normalize drag type interactions across touch and mouse devices.

-The tests/manual/gestures.html page provides an example of how they can be used.

-3.3.0

-* Use touches current target if already set, as opposed to over-riding it with touch current target

-* Flick "y" axis param now handled correctly.

-3.2.0

-* New beta component